IEEEManCSC/sudo-i-bootcamp-2025/sudo-i.md

    - MinIO/S3 for model artifacts storage

 5. **DevOps & Infrastructure**
-   - Kubernetes for container orchestration
+   - Docker and Docker Compose for containerization
    - GitHub Actions for CI/CD pipelines
    - Infrastructure as Code using Terraform
-   - Prometheus & Grafana for monitoring
-   - ELK Stack for centralized logging
+   - Basic monitoring and logging setup

 ### System Flow